WWE Raw preview: The brand's WrestleMania 42 go-home show - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-Powell’s POV: WWE did not announce any matches for Monday’s Raw, which will be live from San Jose, California, at SAP Center.
+Powell’s POV: Raw will be live from San Jose, California, at SAP Center.
 Join me for my live review of Raw as the show streams Mondays on Netflix at 7CT/8ET.
 My weekly same-night audio reviews of Raw are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment